joereynolds/joereynolds.github.io/_posts/2018-06-12-pentatonics.md

 ---|----|-----|------|--
 1|  2 | 3   | 5   | 6

-Well, it's not the most interesting example.
-We should be well aware that this is just the major pentatonic scale.
+It's not the most interesting example.
+This is just the major pentatonic scale.

-Let's try one more, lesser known example to get us used to the idea.
+Let's try a more lesser known example to get us used to the idea.

 If we start on G:

-G A C D E
+`G A C D E`

-1 2 4 5 6
+`1 2 4 5 6`

-We get a scale that is suitable for not only major playing but also suits the dorian mode as well.
-Unfortunately it is extremely useful to study the formulas of each scale and get an encyclopeadiac knowledge of them, as this topic crops up extremely often.
+We get a scale that is suitable for not only major playing but also suits the Dorian mode as well.
+It's useful to study the formulas of each scale and get a thorough knowledge of them, as this topic crops up extremely often.

 Being able to understand what scale works with what key is absolutely necessary for music and I have written an article explaining all of this here.

 ## Other scales

-Okay, now that we have exhausted the basic penatonics, it is time to consider completely different scales.
+Okay, now that we have exhausted the basic pentatonics, it is time to consider completely different scales.

-One of the most interesting pentatonic scales I have come across, is the Indian pentatonic ( I guess it's called that for a reason but I'm not sure).
+One of the most interesting pentatonic scales I have come across, is the Indian pentatonic.

 The Indian pentatonic scale in A is: